 Using our examples above, translating calories a day to Weruva can foods, for a 45lb dog it would be about 4 cans of food (56oz), depending on the formula.
 As Weruva foods are high quality and meat-focused, it is often the case that not this much needs to be fed, thus the reason for trial and error.

 For a small dog, feeding only wet food is great.
 For a larger dog, 4 or more cans a day maybe be considered a lot.
-So, for some pet parents of larger dogs we suggest to consider feeding wet food in conjunction with dry food (We make a great dry dog food!).
+So, for some pet parents of larger dogs we suggest to consider feeding wet food in conjunction with dry food.
 Assuming around 350-375 calories per cup of dry food, and feeding one cup in the morning and night, that would be more than half the calories from kibble.
 This would then leave about 1-2 cans total (to be split throughout the day), depending on the formula, for the morning and the evening feeding.
 And of course, both the kibble and wet food can be adjusted upward/downward to find the best combo for you and your dog.

 Please let us know if you have questions or comments by contacting us here.